CityofToronto/bdit_python_utilities/charts/sphinx/_build/html/_sources/auto_examples/index.rst.txt

 Below is a gallery of bar charts.

-- plot_bar_rick.py: derives from the RICK package with source code in `rick.py`.
+- RICK Bar Chart: derives from the RICK package with source code in `rick.py`.
-- plot_bar_activeto.py: developed for activeTO with source code inside the example.
+- activeTO Bar Chart:  developed for activeTO with source code inside the example.